-Occupational First Aid (HLTSS00027) attainments include all components of Provide Advanced First Aid (HLTAID006), Provide Advanced Resuscitation (HLTAID007) and Manage First Aid Services and Resources (HLTAID008).
+Occupational First Aid (HLTSS00027) attainments include all components of Provide Advanced First Aid (HLTAID014), Provide Advanced Resuscitation (HLTAID015) and Manage First Aid Services and Resources (HLTAID016).

 Occupational First Aid is for people who want to take leadership roles.
 A lot of essential information is covered in the course, and graduates are equipped to undertake and oversee emergency procedures while also managing and using state-of-the-art first aid equipment.
 With added responsibility comes reward, and there is no greater reward than saving someone’s life.

 Occupational First Aid guidelines are far-reaching, as the course material covers response to many common emergency scenarios, including cardiac arrest, collapse, breathing difficulties, near drownings, toxic shock, allergic reaction and more.
-Real First Aid course facilitators use innovative and creative methods to inspire students in an inclusive environment.
+Real Response course facilitators use innovative and creative methods to inspire students in an inclusive environment.
 Class sizes are kept small so no student falls behind, and the life-saving transformation of students is nothing short of astounding.
-At Real First Aid, the success of our students is our satisfaction, and knowing that lives will be saved makes all the team work worth it.
+At Real Response, the success of our students is our satisfaction, and knowing that lives will be saved makes all the team work it.